keptn/keptn/bridge/README.md

 kubectl apply -f deploy/service.yaml
 ```

+### Environment variables
+- `ENABLE_VERSION_CHECK` - If disabled, versions.json is not loaded and the version info will not be displayed.
+- `SHOW_API_TOKEN` - If disabled, the API token will not be shown in the Bridge info.
+- `PROJECTS_PAGE_SIZE` - Determines, how many projects will be fetched for the Bridge.
+If not set, it defaults to 50.
+- `KEPTN_INSTALLATION_TYPE` - Can take the values: `QUALITY_GATES`, `CONTINUOUS_OPERATIONS`, `CONTINUOUS_DELIVERY` and determines the mode in which the Bridge will be started.
+If only `QUALITY_GATES` is set, only functionalities and data specific for the Quality Gates Only use case will be displayed.
+-

 ### Setting up Basic Authentication

 Keptn Bridge comes with a very simple basic authentication feature, which can be controlled by setting the following two environment variables: